cryotb/leac-imod-dumper/README.md

 - Because we are attaching GDB to the game process, you should either be offline or use an alt account.
 - The offset to the `write` call has been hardcoded due to laziness, you can easily automate this with signature scanning and some auto disassembly.
 - There are better methods of doing this, for example see how it utilizes file descriptors, but that's for another day.

+# Conclusion
+You now have your hands on the internal game module component of EasyAntiCheat.
+Just like on windows, it handles Cerberus stuff, Game Interfaces, and such.
+Keep in mind that it's in ELF format, not PE, and it's moderately obfuscated so good luck!